lucifer911/marblemn/README.md

 # Part 2 - Getting your Linux VPS Started Up (Read all instructions and follow prompts closely)

-1. Connect to your linux vps, copy and paste the following to get started:
+1. Connect to your linux vps, copy and paste the following, one at a time, to get started:
 ```
 git clone https://github.com/Duffman791/marblemn.git
 cd marblemn/